Elementary Building Blocks for Cluster Mott Insulators: Case-III: Three Orbitals per site

 In the pure interaction limit, for $n_f=8$, there are only three possible ways the electrons can be distributed among the two sites of the cluster.
 Of these, it can be shown that the $(4+4)$ configuration is favored in region I, the $(6+2)$ configuration in region II, and the $(5+3)$ configuration in region III (see Fig.~\cref{fig:dimer_3orbs_limits}(c)).

 Fig.~\cref{fig:dimer_3orbs_panel} shows the phase diagrams for $n_f=8$, with both interactions and hoppings.
-Note that while the degeneracy is purely due to the spin degree of freedom in region III in Fig.~\cref{fig:dimer_3orbs_panel}(a), the GSD in regions I and II have different origins: the two-fold GSD in region I is protected entirely by the $C_{3v}$ orbital symmetry, whereas the GSD in region II arises due to a combination of spin and spatial inversion symmetry.
+Note that while the degeneracy is purely due to the spin degree of freedom in region III in Fig.~\cref{fig:dimer_3orbs_panel}(a), the GSD in regions I and II have different origins: the two-fold GSD in region I is protected entirely by the $C_{3v}$ symmetry of the orbitals, whereas the GSD in region II arises due to a combination of both spin and orbital symmetry.

 As the hopping increases, regions I and II shrink, and region III expands, and the $U=J$ line shifts away from the origin (see Fig.~\cref{fig:dimer_3orbs_panel}(b)).The non-interacting limit smoothly connects to the region with $GSD=3$.
 As with the previous cases, we observe that, as hopping is increased, there is a tendency of the system to approach the behavior of the non-interacting limit.